Jack-Klusmann/jack-klusmann.github.io/_projects/experiments_in_humanoid_robotics.md

 - **CMAC:**
   - Converged faster than the MLP, achieving lower mean squared error with the same training data.
   - Performance strongly depended on receptive field size:
-    - Small fields improved precision but reduced generalization.
+    - Small fields improved precision but reduced generalization, often making the robot's movements appear jittery as it overreacted to small input changes.
-    - Larger fields smoothed the mapping but introduced systematic error.
+    - Larger fields smoothed the mapping and produced much more fluid motions, though at the cost of accuracy and some systematic error.
   - Provided a more interpretable structure compared to the dense MLP.

 ### Application